Published: September 2020

 Step 1 – Ready All Outdoor Space

 Prepare your outdoor dining area to accommodate guests and adhere to potential guidelines.
-Consider investing in:
+Consider investing in:- Permanent outdoor coverings like tent tops.

 - Outdoor heaters with proper clearance from the fire department.